Jacobi Fields in Optimal Control I: Morse and Maslov Indices: -derivatives for constrained variational problems

 \begin{definition} Let $(F,J)$ be maps with smooth finite-dimensional restrictions.
 A \textit{$\cL$-derivative} of $(F,J)$ at a Lagrangian point $(\tilde{\omega},\lambda)$ constructed over a finite-dimensional space of variations $V \subset T_{\tilde{\omega}} \cU$ that we denote as $\cL(F,\nu J)[\tilde{\omega},\lambda](V)$ is the set of vectors $(\xi,dF[\tilde{\omega}](v))\in T_{\lambda}(T^*M)$, s.t. $(\xi,v)\in (T_{\lambda}(T^*_{q}M), V)$ solve~\eqref{eql_deriv_def} for all $w\in V$. \end{definition}

+\begin{remark} Let us give an informal explanation and motivation for this definition.
+Since $F: \cU \to M$ is a smooth map between two smooth manifolds, we can define the pull-back bundle $F^*(T^*M)$.
+All Lagrangian points satisfy equation~\eqref{eqlagrange}, and form a subset $\L \subset F^* (T^*M)$.
+Assume that this set is a manifold (this can indeed happen~\cite[Section 8.4.1]{ABB}).
+Then equation~\eqref{eqhessian} is just the characterization of the tangent space $T_{(\tilde{\omega},\lambda)}\L$ and $\cL(F,\nu J)[\tilde{\omega},\lambda](V)$ is the image of a subspace of $T_{(\tilde{\omega},\lambda)}\L$ under the differential of $F$.
+From here the second variation theory for smooth regular extremals can be established~\cite{ABB}.
+The goal of the rest of the subsection is to establish the basis for the theory even when $\L$ is not a smooth manifold. \end{remark}

-This set is a Lagrangian plane if $V$ is finite-dimensional~\cite{agrachev_cime}.
+$\cL(F,\nu J)[\tilde{\omega},\lambda](V)$ is a Lagrangian plane if $V$ is finite-dimensional~\cite{agrachev_cime}.
 The reason why we do not take directly $T_{\tilde{\omega}} \cU$ instead of $V$ is that it is a linear equation defined on an infinite-dimensional space and it might be ill-posed.
-In this case $\cL(F,\nu J)[\tilde{\omega},\lambda](V)$ is just isotropic.
+In this case $\cL(F,\nu J)[\tilde{\omega},\lambda](V)$ is just isotropic and can even be zero-dimensional~\cite{agrachev_moi}.
 But if we have chosen the right topology for our space of variations, we are going to get exactly $\dim M$ independent solutions.

 Lagrangian subspace $\cL (F,\nu J)[\tilde \omega,\lambda](V)$ contains information about the second variation restricted to the subspace $V$.
 To obtain a Lagrangian subspace that encodes the information about all the possible variations one has to use generalized sequences.
 For reader's convenience we recall some definitions.